English land law: History

 The history of English land law can be traced into Roman times, and through the Dark Ages under Saxon monarchs where, as for most of human history, land was the dominant source of social wealth.
-The start of an English law of real property, came after the Norman Invasion of 1066, when a common law was built throughout England.
+The start of an English law of real property, however, came after the Norman Invasion of 1066, when a common law was built throughout England.
 The new King, William the Conqueror, started standardising England's feudal rules, and compiled a reference for all land and its value in the Domesday Book of 1086.
 This was used to determine taxes, and the feudal dues that were to be paid.
 Feudalism meant that all land was held by the Monarch.
 Estates in land were granted to lords, who in turn parcelled out property to tenants.
 Tenants and lords had obligations of work, military service, and payment of taxation to those up the chain, and ultimately to the Crown.
 Most of the peasantry were bonded to their masters.
 Serfs, cottars or slaves, who may have composed as much as 88 per cent of the population in 1086, were bound by law to work on the land.
 They could not leave without permission of their Lords.
-Even those who were classed as free men were limited in their freedom, by the limited chances to acquire property.
+But also, even those who were classed as free men were factually limited in their freedom, by the limited chances to acquire property.
 Around 1187 Ranulf de Glanvill, King Henry II's Chief Justiciar composed the first major treatise of the common law, the Tractatus de legibus et consuetudinibus regni Angliae, setting out the system of writs that people used to claim rights of property, and rights against one another.

-Glanvill died in the Third Crusade, and as discontent resulting from the crusades' cost grew, English barons forced King John to sign the Magna Carta 1215.
+Glanvill himself died in the Third Crusade, and as discontent resulting from the crusades' cost grew, English barons forced King John to sign Magna Carta.
 This guaranteed rights of representation to the barons, but contained very little for "commoners".
-However, a number of clauses were extracted and expanded into the Charter of the Forest 1217, which allowed people access to common land, where people could hunt and fish for food.
+However, a number of clauses were extracted and expanded into the Charter of the Forest 1217, which did allow people access to common land, where people could hunt and fish for food.
 Over the centuries, the law expanded on the extent of common ownership, but generally the trend was toward removing land from people.
 The Commons Act 1236 allowed the Lord of a Manor to enclose any manorial land that had previously been common, and the Statute of Westminster 1285 formalised the system of entail so that land would only pass to the heirs of a landlord.
 The Statute Quia Emptores Terrarum 1290 allowed alienation of land only by substitution of the title holder, halting creation of further sub-tenants.
-The civil liberties of the Magna Carta of 1215, and its reissue in 1297, were only meant for barons and lords, while the vast majority of people were poor, subjugated and dispossessed.
+The civil liberties of Magna Carta of 1215, and its reissue in 1297, were only meant for barons and lords, while the vast majority of people were poor, subjugated and dispossessed.
 In 1256, the second major treatise, by Henry de Bracton, De Legibus et Consuetudinibus Angliae set out the laws of property or "things", alongside laws of "persons" and "actions".